-Second, in the case of a whistleblower report by an employee whose identity is known, in addition to the steps outlined in the whistleblower policy to protect the employee, the company should also ensure that it has documented any previous warnings or disciplinary actions taken against the employee, as well as adhere to consistent disciplinary procedures.
-Such documentation and adherence will, if necessary, support the company’s position that a whistleblower employee was disciplined or terminated for conduct unrelated to a whistleblower report.
+Second, in the case of a whistleblower report by an employee whose identity is known, in addition to the steps outlined in the whistleblower policy to protect the employee, the company should also ensure that it has documented any previous warnings or disciplinary actions taken against the employee, and adhere to consistent disciplinary procedures.
+Such documentation and adherence will, if necessary, support the company’s position that a whistleblower employee was disciplined or dismissed for conduct unrelated to a whistleblower report.

 Despite these difficulties, there are certain defences that may be successfully asserted in a retaliation lawsuit.
 First, an employer can argue that there was no causal connection between the protected activity and the adverse employment decision.
 Two factors that can sever the causal connection are the passage of time or a legitimate intervening event.
-The passage of time between a whistleblower’s report and their termination can demonstrate that the adverse action was not retaliatory.
+The passage of time between a whistleblower reporting and being dismissed can demonstrate that the adverse action was not retaliatory.
 The Second Circuit has declined to establish a bright-line rule, but in the absence of additional evidence of a defendant’s retaliatory motive, the passage of two months may be sufficient to sever the causal connection.
-However, to the extent that there is evidence of other retaliatory actions against the whistleblower, courts will allow for a longer gap between the protected activity and termination.
-Similarly, a legitimate intervening event that occurs after the whistleblower’s disclosure to the SEC will sever the causal connection and create a non-retaliatory justification for the termination.
+However, to the extent that there is evidence of other retaliatory actions against a whistleblower, courts will allow for a longer gap between the protected activity and termination.
+Similarly, a legitimate intervening event that occurs after a whistleblower’s disclosure to the SEC will sever the causal connection and create a non-retaliatory justification for dismissal.
 For example, one court granted summary judgment for an employer because, after making his disclosure to the SEC, the whistleblower told investors that the external directors were ‘worthless’, which provided a non-retaliatory justification for the whistleblower’s dismissal.
 However, because causation is generally a question of fact, a court is unlikely to decide as a matter of law that either the passage of time or an intervening event has severed the causal chain.

 An employer could argue that the whistleblower did not have a reasonable belief that the alleged conduct constituted a violation or potential violation of the securities law.
 In particular, whistleblower complaints need to provide more than ‘self-serving averments’ or ‘bald statement[s]’ in support of the claim that the plaintiff had a reasonable belief that the conduct was illegal.

 Finally, in some instances, an employer can argue that an anti-retaliation claim is barred because it is extraterritorial.
 In Liu Meng-Lin v.
-Siemens AG, for example, the Second Circuit held that DFA whistleblower protection does not generally apply extraterritorially and that the plaintiff, a resident of Taiwan who was employed by the Chinese subsidiary of a German company, did not have a valid anti-retaliation complaint because neither his report to superiors in China and Germany regarding allegedly corrupt activities that took place outside the United States, nor the decision by Siemens in Germany or China to terminate him, had a sufficient connection to the United States to treat it as a domestic application of the statute.
-The Second Circuit, however, declined to ‘define the precise boundary between extraterritorial and domestic applications’ of the anti-retaliation provision because the case was ‘extraterritorial by any reasonable definition.’
-Nonetheless, this suggests that many foreign whistleblowers may not be protected by the DFA.
+Siemens AG, for example, the Second Circuit held that DFA whistleblower protection does not generally apply extraterritorially and that the plaintiff, a resident of Taiwan who was employed by the Chinese subsidiary of a German company, did not have a valid anti-retaliation complaint because neither his report to superiors in China and Germany regarding allegedly corrupt activities that took place outside the United States, nor the decision by Siemens in Germany or China to dismiss him, had a sufficient connection to the United States to treat it as a domestic application of the statute.
+The Second Circuit declined to define the precise boundary between extraterritorial and domestic applications of the anti-retaliation provision because the case was ‘extraterritorial by any reasonable definition’, but the Second Circuit affirmed the dismissal of foreign whistleblower claims again in Ulrich v.
+Moody’s Corp, in which the alleged whistleblower was a US citizen and occasionally interacted with the company’s US managers.
+This suggests that many foreign whistleblowers may not be protected by the DFA.